By Caitlynn Canfield

 This goes against a common saying amongst hunters: “Let ‘em go, let ‘em grow.”
 Many people believe that the youth hunt allows kids to shoot too many, or too “small” deer.
 I believe, in moderation and according to the law, that the Youth Hunt is a very positive thing for the Upper Peninsula, kids, and the hunting community as a whole.

 Think about it.
 We were all kids once.
 Lots of us watched our parents and grandparents leave in full camo each November 15th.
 Think about the good memories you had, or could have had, while hunting with the adults closest to you, their full attention on helping you get a deer.

 The Youth Hunt provides a special opportunity for them to assist without worrying about filling their tag.
 Think about the positive impact for those who are disabled and need a season where they can find an accessible spot to hunt, without worrying about someone getting to it first.

 The most important aspect to me is getting younger people to participate.
 Fewer of them go hunting these days.

 As much as you want your full attention on the next buck you tag, it’s equally (if not much more) important to pass on this tradition to those younger than you.
 Especially nowadays, when life is going virtual, moving fast, and never constant.

 Take people out into the woods; show them the ropes.
 Every hunter received some kind of help to get to the skill level they’re at now.
 Be the help you wish you received as a kid, or even just as a new hunter.

 So take your kids, grandkids, nieces, nephews, disabled neighbor, or anyone eligible.
+Make them use the best night vision scope for ar15.
 Pass the torch, before it burns out.

 Caitlynn Canfield is a senior at Newberry High School.